Geraldcdx/IVLEDownloader/docs/Developerguide.md

 ## 2. Design:
  ### *The **Architecture Diagram** given below explains the high-level design of the App.
 Given below is a quick overview of each component.*
- ## 2.1 Architecture
+ ### 2.1 Architecture
  <p align="center"><img src="https://github.com/Geraldcdx/IVLEDownloader/blob/master/docs/pics/Overview.png" width="700"></p>

  ### When the app is executed, the first time users will be called to extract their APIKey and login.
-Users that has logged in and done set-up procedures will be brought into a UI.
+Users that are logged in and done set-up procedures will be brought into a UI.
- ### The 3 components of the application that follow the Model View Controller(MVC) model are:
+ ### The 4 components of the application that follow the Model View Controller(MVC) model are:
   * **Logic** - This is the code that allows everything to function.
 It acts as a controller.
   * **UI** - This is how information is displayed to the user.
 It acts as the view.
   * **Model** - This is the database formats used in the application.
+  * **IVLE API** - This is functions used to retrieve information from IVLE.
  ### This is the behind the scenes of the application:
   * After user has been granted access to IVLE through OAuth, a UI will pop-up to view all relevant information.
   * As the UI is created, the logic runs independently to retrieve data.